surajmandal99/money_manager/README.md

 # money_manager

-A new Flutter project.

 ## Getting Started
 # This app can be used to keep the track of the income and the expenses .
-# We can easily keep track of our daily expenses with the chart .
+# We can easily keep track of our daily expenses with the chart in the app.
+# Expenses can be easily maintained with the help of the app.